 I didn't expect this story to have such a well balanced mix of romance and comedy.

-There's even a bit of drama and parts that may make you tear up a bit ;D
+even a bit of drama and parts that may make you tear up a bit ;D

 The reason why it seems so unbelievable is because it's only seven chapters.